 CLRC Computer Lab

-The CCLRC Computer Lab offers computer tutoring and computer related assistance to currently enrolled SBCC students to support their learning.
+The CLRC Computer Lab offers computer tutoring and computer related assistance to currently enrolled SBCC students to support their learning and success.
 Need help?
-Send us a chat!
-You can also find additional resources at our SBCC CLRC Virtual Computer Lab webpage including drop in and appointment based computer tutoring.
+Visit us at the SBCC CLRC Virtual Computer Lab webpage.
 You can navigate to our Virtual Computer Lab webpage by clicking here.

 While the campus is closed, please use the following instructions to access our software from home.